eclipse-hono/hono/site/content/deployment/openshift_s2i.md

     oc env -n hono dc/hono-service-device-registry HONO_REGISTRY_SVC_MAX_DEVICES_PER_TENANT=10000

+## Adding Jaeger support

+By default Hono has the capability to work with "open tracing", and it also provides a build profile for enabling the "Jaeger" implementation of "open tracing".

+There are a few manual steps required to modify the default Hono deployment for OpenShift in order to enable this profile.

+### Enable the build profile

+FIXME: TBD

+### Add the sidecar

+FIXME: TBD

+### Deploy Jaeger

+FIXME: TBD

 ## Using the installation

 All following examples make use of the running Hono instance.
 They pretty much